The Short Answer to

 "How much does a Lindal home cost per square foot?" is one of the most frequent questions we hear.
 It is as easy for us to answer as "Can you tell me how much it costs to take a vacation?"
 Or "send my kids to college?"
 Or "how much should I expect to spend on a new car?"

 Really, there is not a short answer to any of these questions.
 In each case, there are so many variables that it is not possible to provide an accurate answer without asking several additional questions and gathering more information.
+It is also why we do not have a "price list" of our homes on this web site, since every Lindal home is unique, and the same home plan can cost more or less depending on several factors.

 - Materials.
 Material costs can fluctuate based on local building codes, construction moratoriums, zoning laws, covenants and restrictions, availability of supplies, weather conditions, natural disasters, public or private water and sewer and several hundred other factors.
 Then making personal choices to finish the interior will greatly affect the final price, depending on whether you choose standard finishes or luxury or somewhere in between.